General Release of Liability (Australia)

 The consideration clause should clearly state what the releasee is providing in exchange for the release, and should include an acknowledgment by the releasor that the consideration has been received and is satisfactory.
 If the release is to operate as a deed (which is recommended where no consideration passes, or for claims of significant value), it should be clearly expressed to be a deed and executed with a witness.

-The unknown claims clause extends the release to claims arising from the same matter that the releasor does not currently know about — this is critical for a truly comprehensive settlement.
+The unknown claims clause extends the release to claims arising from the same matter that the releasor does not currently know about — this is critical for a truly thorough settlement.
 Including this clause requires the releasor to acknowledge that they may be releasing claims they are not aware of.

 The representations and warranties require each party to confirm that they have full authority to execute the release, that they sign freely and voluntarily, that they have had the opportunity to seek legal advice, and that they have not already assigned the released claims to a third party.